Outlander helps double value of Scotland's film & TV productions

 National arts agency Creative Scotland today said it expected “a further and significant increase” to be recorded for 2016 thanks to feature films like T2, the Trainspotting sequel, and Churchill, a new big-screen biopic starring Brian Cox.

-Filming on the second series of the show, which has deployed locations across Scotland began in April 2015 and production is already underway at the Lanarkshire site on a third series.
+Filming on the second series of Outlander, which has used locations across Scotland, began in April 2015 and production is already underway at the Lanarkshire site on a third.

 Culture Secretary Fiona Hyslop said: “This record spend shows that all eyes are on Scotland as the ideal place to base production.
 Our uniquely beautiful rural areas to bustling urban cityscapes provide excellent backdrops and our highly skilled crews are in hot demand.